nonamekk/drashing_deno_mongo_api/README.md

 # drashing_deno_mongo_api
-First project API server project built on Deno with Drash to use with MongoDB
+First API server.
+Built on Deno with Drash to use with MongoDB

 .change.env < .env